Paraphraser/PiBuilder/README.md

 Raspberry Pi OS is a Debian *derivative* and it is becoming increasingly clear that the "no derivatives" part of that requirement must be taken literally and seriously.
 Recent examples of significant incompatibilities include:

 * [introducing a dependency on `grub` (GRand Unified Bootloader)](https://github.com/home-assistant/supervised-installer/pull/201).
 The Raspberry Pi does not use `grub` but the change is actually about forcing Control Groups version 1 when the Raspberry Pi uses version 2.
 * [unilaterally starting `systemd-resolved`](https://github.com/home-assistant/supervised-installer/pull/202).
 This is a DNS resolver which claims port 53.
-That means you can't your own DNS service like PiHole, AdGuardHome or BIND9 as an IOTstack container.
+That means you can't run your own DNS service like PiHole, AdGuardHome or BIND9 as an IOTstack container.

 Because of the self-updating nature of Supervised Home Assistant, your Raspberry Pi might be happily running Supervised Home Assistant plus IOTstack one day, and suddenly start misbehaving the next day, simply because Supervised Home Assistant assumed it was in total control of your Raspberry Pi.